 Higher efficiency in DCM from the shop floor to the top floor

-Increased system resource utilization and true hardware independence are the immediately visible benefits of HCI.
+Increased system resource utilization and true hardware independence are the immediately visible benefits of HCI compared to CI.
 Since hyperconvergence is 100% software-defined, there is no lock-in to proprietary hardware.
 This will become more significant as businesses continue to evolve and utilize more HCI features while making better and increased use of cloud technology.

 Here’s how your data center becomes more efficient with hyperconvergence: